opd-ai/go-randomx/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/opd-ai/go-randomx)](https://goreportcard.com/report/github.com/opd-ai/go-randomx)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-> **⚠️ WARNING**: This implementation has not been validated against official RandomX test vectors.
-Hash outputs may not be compatible with Monero or other RandomX-based systems. **DO NOT use for production blockchain validation or mining until proper test vectors are implemented.**
+> **⚠️ WARNING**: This implementation has test vector infrastructure in place but hash outputs do not yet match the official RandomX reference implementation.
+Hash compatibility validation is in progress. **DO NOT use for production blockchain validation or mining until all official test vectors pass.**

 ## Overview